htwais/morse/README.md

 -   slash, ascii 0x2f, single slash to separate words, two slashes for newline

 Text input must be valid UTF8.
-Any character that is not representable as morse is silently ignored
+Any character that is not representable as morse is silently ignored.
+Conversion from morse to utf8 is all lower case.

 # TODO
 - Nonstandard punctuation?